8 October 2011--Ron and I wander around Edinburgh's New Town this morning before meeting Bud for lunch at the Café Rouge. We

 We're on our way to Milngavie, a small town north of Glasgow, to see Martin Carthy (solo this time).
 Catch an afternoon train from Waverly Station, and have just enough time in Glasgow to stop in at the Good Spirits Company to say hello to Mark Connelly, a partner in the shop, and chieftain of the Whisky Whisky Whisky forum, where I socialize online with Bud, Willie, Nick, the Jolly Toper, and countless others.
 I'm pleased after all this time to shake his hand and have a short chat.
 I wasn't planning on buying anything, but I walk away with a small bottle from Cask 23, the shop's "living cask".
 (The cask is topped up periodically with different whiskies, so it's an ever-evolving blend.)

 Milngavie is an odd little town, best known as the southern terminus of the West Highland Way, a long-distance trail that runs 96 miles north to Fort William.
 The pedestrianized center is as charmless as any I've seen since, well, Northampton.
-I've scouted a pub in advance, one with real ale, but we find it a bit grim and leave after a pint.
+I've scouted a pub in advance, one with real ale, but we find it uncomfortable and leave after a pint.
 Fortunately, the Cross Keys, while lacking in the ale department, is a very nice pub with a good menu, and we enjoy our dinner there.

 The concert venue is a room in the community center.
 There is no alcohol served, but we're told local custom is BYO, so I run across to the Tesco and pick up a couple of bottles of beer.
 As I feared, there is an opening act--I'm worried about catching the last train back to Edinburgh.
 Reasonably talented local fellow, although I wonder why someone with such a strong natural baritone voice insists on singing in an unnaturally high register all the time.